quangdung0110/protein_cleavage_prediction/README.md

 To run our code, beside the some important libraries in Data Science like sklearn, matplotlib, you need only to install the Bio library, which is a library in bioinformatics.

-For the statement of the problem, you can read the two PDF.
+For the statement of the problem, you can read the two PDF files.